mjfernez/scripts-n-tools/fhash/README.md

 to improve the help menu to make the tool easier to understand, please submit a pull request or open an issue!

-Don't run the script itself as administrator by the way, this sometimes messes things up when opening files
+Don't run the script itself as administrator by the way, this sometimes messes things up when opening files.
+If you must, copy the file and change it's permissions.

 Any and all contributors welcome.
-Please just make sure any edits are compliant with PEP8.<br> I highly recommend this tool for editing: https://github.com/coala/coala
+Please just make sure any edits are compliant with PEP8.<br>